ishaanJ91/Crypto-tracker/README.md

 - **API Documentation:** [CoinRanking API](https://coinranking.com/api)

 ### NewsAPI
 The NewsAPI is used to fetch the latest news articles related to cryptocurrencies.
-This feature requires a paid plan, so it might not work on the hosted version.
+This feature requires a paid plan, so it does not work on the hosted version.

 **API Details:**
 - **Endpoint:** `/v2/everything?q=cryptocurrency`